magento/architecture/design-documents/storefront/delivery-data-to-sf.md

 ## Pre-requisites for split deployment (Monolith and Storefront App).

-Storeftont application (SF App) has to satisfy two requirements:
+Storefront application (SF App) has to satisfy two requirements:
 - should be performance efficient
 - should be decoupled from Monolith